-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
-For more on the enforcement powers that supervisory authorities have under the GDPR, see Country Q&A, Data Protection in the EU: Overview: Question 25.
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
+For more on the enforcement powers supervisory authorities have under the GDPR, see Country Q&A, Data Protection in the EU: Overview: Question 25.

 GDPR Article 54 requires each EU member state to establish a supervisory authority.
-Chapter B of Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) establishes the Hellenic Data Protection Authority (HDPA), which supervises the application of the GDPR, the Data Protection Law, and other regulations relating to the protection of personal data processing in Greece (Article 9, Data Protection Law).
-In addition to its tasks under GDPR Article 57, the HDPA:
+Articles 9 to 20 of Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) establish the Hellenic Data Protection Authority's (HDPA) structure, organization, tasks, and powers.
+In addition to the duties under GDPR Article 57, the HDPA, among other things:

-- Monitors and enforces the Data Protection Law and other regulations relating to the protection of personal data processing. - Promotes public awareness and understanding of the risks, safeguards, and rights relating to personal data processing. - Provides opinions on draft laws and regulatory acts related to personal data processing. - Issues guidelines and makes recommendations on matters relating to personal data processing. - Informs data subjects of the exercise of their rights under the Data Protection Law on specific request. - Issues standard documents and complaint forms. - Handles complaints that data subjects or other bodies, organizations, or associations lodge and inform complainants within a reasonable time.

-- Conducts investigations or inspections, ex officio or after a complaint, regarding the application of the Data Protection Law and other regulations relating to the protection of personal data processing. - Monitors relevant personal data protection developments, in particular developments in information and communication technologies and commercial practices. - Contributes to the European Data Protection Board's activities. - Submits a yearly report of its activities to the President of the Parliament and the Prime Minister.
+- Monitors and enforces the Data Protection Law and other regulations related to personal data protection and processing. - Promotes public awareness and understanding of the risks, safeguards, and rights related to personal data processing. - Provides opinions on draft laws and regulatory acts related to personal data processing. - Issues guidelines and makes recommendations on matters related to personal data processing. - Informs data subjects how to exercise their rights under the Data Protection Law on specific request. - Issues standard documents and complaint forms. - Handles complaints that data subjects or other bodies, organizations, or associations lodge and inform complainants of the progress and outcome within a reasonable time. - Conducts investigations or inspections initiated on its own or after a complaint, on the application of the Data Protection Law and other regulations related to personal data protection and processing. - Monitors relevant personal data protection developments, in particular developments in information and communication technologies and commercial practices. - Contributes to the European Data Protection Board's activities. - Submits a yearly report of its activities to the President of the Parliament and the Prime Minister.